sl5net/SL5-aura-service/doc_sources/FAQ(English).md

 *   **Your Setup (The Basics):** Try to speak clearly at a consistent volume and pace.
 Reducing background noise and using a good headset microphone instead of a laptop's built-in mic makes a huge difference.

-*   **Software Customization (Advanced Power):** For next-level accuracy, SL5 Dictation uses a powerful feature called **FuzzyMaps**.
+*   **Software Customization (Advanced Power):** For next-level accuracy, SL5 Auro uses a powerful feature called **FuzzyMaps**.
 Think of these as your personal, intelligent dictionary.
 You can create simple text files with rules to fix common, recurring recognition errors.

     *   **Example:** If the software often hears "get hap" instead of "GitHub", you can add a rule that automatically corrects this every time.
     *   **Benefit:** This allows you to "teach" the software your specific technical jargon, product names, abbreviations, or even create rule-sets for unique vocabularies.
 By customizing these maps, you can significantly improve accuracy for your specific use case.